 - If you do have a recurrence, seeing your physical therapist quickly results in better outcomes than if you wait to see if the pain will get better before seeking treatment.
 Sometimes this can take as few as 1-2 visits.5,10,12,13,18–20

-If you happen to have low back pain in the future, keep these facts about back pain in mind.
-If you need further help, Movement 4 Life has a wide variety of treatment options for low back pain to help you out.
-If you'd like to discuss your particularly back problem with our back pain expert, Dr. Dave Candy, click on the button below to schedule a FREE phone consultation!
+If you'd like to discuss your particular back problem with our back pain expert, Dr. Dave Candy, click on the button below to schedule a FREE phone consultation!

 - Airaksinen O, Brox JI, Cedraschi C, et al. Chapter 4.
 European guidelines for the management of chronic nonspecific low back pain.
 Eur Spine J. 2006;15 Suppl 2:S192–300. doi:10.1007/s00586-006-1072-1.